 Non-compete clauses must also be reasonable in duration, geographic scope, and all other aspects (e.g., scope of activity covered) in light of the interest that the employer seeks to protect.
 However, the courts cannot “read down” a restrictive covenant in any material respect in order to make it enforceable.

 The courts will not enforce non-compete clauses unless the employer can demonstrate that a non-solicitation clause is insufficient to protect the employer’s proprietary interest.
-Non-compete clauses found in agreements for the purchase and sale of a business are more likely to be enforceable because the courts will usually consider that the two parties are more likely to enjoy relatively equal bargaining power, and because the clause may be necessary to ensure the buyer’s newly acquired business is not subverted by the previous owners, some of whom may be managers and executives.
+Non-compete clauses found in agreements for the purchase and sale of a business are more likely to be enforceable because the courts will usually consider that the two parties are more likely to enjoy relatively equal bargaining power, and because the clause may be necessary to ensure the buyer’s newly acquired business is not subverted by the previous owners, some of whom may be former managers and executives.

-Canadian case law suggests that while the courts are adverse to non-compete clauses, they are more sympathetic towards and more inclined to enforce non-solicitation clauses.
+Non-solicitation clauses Canadian case law suggests that while the courts are adverse to non-compete clauses, they are more sympathetic towards and more inclined to enforce non-solicitation clauses.
 However, before the courts enforce a non-solicitation covenant, the employer must show that it is necessary in the context of the nature of the business and the type of employment of the employee.
 The employee must be someone who not only has acquired knowledge of the employer’s customers, but also has influence over them through his or her business dealings.
 However, the level of reliance on this provision may vary with the sophistication of the client.
-Non-solicitation clauses should be restricted only to customers with which the employee has dealt (e.g., clauses should not include customers with which the employee did not deal or of which the employee has no knowledge).
+Non-solicitation clauses should be restricted only to customers with which the employee has dealt (e.g., clauses should not cover customers with which the employee did not deal or of which the employee has no knowledge).

 Are there any special rules on non-competes for particular classes of employee?